jungvonmatt/wekit/templates/theme-default/content/docs/introduction/_index.md

 # Kon'nichiwa 👋

-This is our component library documentation that helps authors create user interfaces faster.
+This is the documentation of our component library.

 ## Design System 🎨